ethereum-optimism/ecosystem/README.md

 <pre>
 ├── <a href="./apps">apps</a>
 ├── ├── <a href="./apps/sponsored-sender">sponsored-sender</a>: Util service that locally spins up single-url tx submission json-rpc endpoint
+├── ├── <a href="./apps/ponder-interop">ponder-interop</a>: Ponder indexer for Superchain interop contracts.
 ├── <a href="./packages">packages</a>
 ├── ├── <a href="./packages/supersim">supersim</a>: Util supersim package that works with npx │   ├── <a href="./packages/viem">viem</a>: Optimism Viem Extensions